 How Do You Get to Stalis, Crete?

 This popular beach resort is easily reached.
-If you are arriving by air, you will find our rental center directly at the Heraklion International airport.
-If you arrive by boat, a car can be brought to you at the harbor.
+If you are arriving by air, you will find our car hire depot at Heraklion International airport.
+If you arrive by boat, a Heraklion Port rental car can be brought to you.

 Alternatively, you can take the public bus KTEL.
 There are frequent busses throughout the day and it takes about 20 minutes.

 Stalis is just over 30km from the palace of Knossos, the largest of Crete’s Minoan Palaces.
 The Minoans were a culture and civilization that flourished in Bronze Age Greece, from about 2700 BCE to 1450 BCE.
 The nearby capital of Crete – Heraklion – also has a fascinating history.
 Like much of Crete, after the decline of the Minoans there was little development, with some Roman building, then much piracy during the Byzantine era.
 Then the Arabs arrived, building a castle in the 9th century and making the city the capital of the Emirate of Crete.
 Piracy against the Byzantine Empire’s ships continues, until the victory of the Byzantines in the 10th century.
 They held the city for over two centuries, then the Venetians came, leaving much of the architecture that gives Heraklion its romantic charm.